Railway heritage and attractions

 - Great Victorian Rail TrailAttraction & Railway heritageMain Road, Tallarook1800 RTRAIL (1800 787 245)Australia’s longest rail trail traverses Mitchell Shire.
 Spanning 134km, it extends from Tallarook to Mansfield and passes rivers, valleys, lakes and mountains, while also calling in at welcoming country towns.
 Explore on a bike, foot or horseback.

-- Kilmore Miniature RailwayAttraction & Railway heritageCorner of Ryan’s Road and Foot Street, Kilmore03 5781 1711The Kilmore Miniature Railway runs throughout the year and is suitable for kids of all ages.
+- Kilmore Miniature RailwayAttraction & Railway heritageCorner of Ryan’s Road and Foot Street, Kilmore03 5781 1711The Kilmore Miniature Railway runs on the last Saturday of the month, weather permitting.

 - Tramway Heritage CentreAttraction & Railway heritage330 Union Lane, (south of Kilmore), Bylands03 9798 6035See one of the largest tram collections in Australia.